jamesplease/fi-calc-guide/src/introduction/index.md

 can export your results as a CSV file and continue your calculations in your spreadsheet app of choice.

+FI Calc cannot guarantee that any retirement plan will succeed or not.
+As stated before, nothing can provide you with that guarantee.
+But FI Calc _can_ help you make more informed decisions around retiring by allowing you to explore situations in which a particular retirement plan does well or poorly in.

 ## What Now?

 You're ready to jump in and start running simulations, or you can continue